Meaningful ways for foster parents to support youth this holiday season

 Plan activities that incorporate both your family’s traditions and those of the child.
 This creates a sense of togetherness and mutual celebration.

-If your child prefers not to do holiday activities, here is a list of other non-holiday related activities to do during the winter time.
+If your child prefers not to do holiday activities, here is a list of other non-holiday related activities to do during the wintertime.

 6. Most importantly, be there for them